ServiceNowDevProgram/code-snippets/Scripted REST Api/Tag API/readme.md

-This utility contains a scripted REST API which helps to insert tags in tables with required parameters.
+This utility contains a scripted REST API which helps to insert tags in records with required parameters.

 Below is the REST endpoint to access this SRAPI.